 - Tasks: change working methods or tools

-- Management: plan work to avoid repetitive work or prolonged work in poor postures.
+- Management: plan work to avoid repetitive or prolonged work in poor postures.
 Plan rest breaks, rotate jobs or reallocate work

-- Organisational factors: develop an MSD policy
+- Organisational factors: develop an MSD policy to improve work organisation and psychosocial environment in the workplace and promote musculoskeletal health

 Health monitoring, health promotion and rehabilitation and reintegration of workers already suffering from MSDs also need to be considered in the management approach to MSDs.